 Most of the insurance companies work under the guidelines laid down by the govt authority. however, they keep twisting and blending multiple insurance products to provide fancy insurance products.
 This is the case with term insurance plans as well.

-My advice to you is to go for pure/standalone term insurance plan.
+My advice to you is to go for a pure/standalone term insurance plan.
 I am not here to promote any company, however, you need to understand the settlement ratio and premium price before going for any term plan.

 What are the major benefits of the term insurance plan?